kexinhuang12345/DeepPurpose/README.md

 </details>

 ### Case Study 2 (a): Antiviral Drugs Repurposing for SARS-CoV2 3CLPro, using One Line.
   Given a new target sequence (e.g. SARS-CoV2 3CL Protease), retrieve a list of repurposing drugs from a curated drug library of 81 antiviral drugs.
 The Binding Score is the Kd values.
 Results aggregated from five pretrained model on BindingDB dataset!
+(Caution: this currently is for educational purposes.
+The pretrained DTI models only cover a small dataset and thus cannot generalize to every new unseen protein.
+For best use case, train your own model with customized data.)

 <details>
   <summary>Click here for the code!</summary>